 Bridgestone’s Rennie said at minimum, inflation pressures should measured with a tire gauge every two weeks.
 At Morrice Transportation, whenever a mechanic has a few minutes to spare, he checks the tire pressures on any equipment that’s parked in the yard.
 Long-haul drivers should at least be accurately measuring inflation pressures before setting out on a long-distance trip.

 “If you did nothing but keep the air at the proper inflation on a consistent basis, it would decrease your over-the-road tire failures dramatically,” Pillow said.

-Match them up When tire failures do occur on the road, it’s important to match both tires on a dual assembly as closely as possible.
+When tire failures do occur on the road, it’s important to match both tires on a dual assembly as closely as possible.
 This is becoming easier as tire suppliers offer more advanced emergency roadside service programs that can quickly examine the inventories of nearby tire dealers and dispatch the provider that has the ideal tire in stock.

 In a perfect world, fleets should replace a failed tire with the same make and design as the tire that it will be paired with.

 “The recommendation would be to match them as closely as possible at the beginning and if it’s not perfectly matched, then make the switch when you get back to the shop,” advised Bridgestone’s Rennie.

 Large fleets often stock a variety of used tires at various stages of wear, so they can match up tires with similar tread depths.
 Tire manufacturers recommend two tires on a set of duals have no more than a quarter-inch difference in diameter, or 1/8th of an inch (4/32nds) variance in tread wear.
 Otherwise, the larger diameter tire will carry more of the load, possibly shortening its life while the smaller diameter tire is subject to irregular wear.